realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

   }
 ```

-Don't forget to add imports at the head.
+Don't forget to add imports at the head of `weapon.repository.ts`.

 ```ts
 import {BelongsToAccessor, juggler, repository} from '@loopback/repository';